LeehamsonThe3rd/input-actions/README.md

 ### What are Actions?

-Actions are small values that hold the input state with the PressStrength `you're not able to detect the press strength of the KeyCode, it's eather 0 or 1, for everyting else the value can be any number depending on the Input`
+Actions are small values that hold the input state with the PressStrength `you're not able to detect the press strength of the KeyCode, it's either 0 or 1, for everyting else the value can be any number depending on the Input`

 # Quick start